clineamb/gulp-s3-upload/Readme.md

 The optional `config` argument can include any option available (like `region`) available in the [AWS Config Constructor](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html#constructor-property).
 By default all settings are undefined.

 **Per AWS best practices**, the recommended approach for loading credentials is to use the shared credentials file (`~/.aws/credentials`).
 You can also set the `aws_access_key_id` and `aws_secret_access_key` environment variables or specify values directly in the gulpfile via the `accessKeyId` and `secretAccessKey` options.

-If you have multiple profiles configured in your AWS credentials file, you can specify the profile name inline with the call to gulp:
+If you want to use an AWS profile in your `~/.aws/credentials` file just set the environment variable AWS_PROFILE with your profile name before invoking your gulp task:

 ```sh
 AWS_PROFILE=myprofile gulp upload